apollack11/apollack11.github.io/_posts/2017-03-18-object-recognition.md

 Implemented a Support Vector Machine (SVM) through Scikit Learn which was trained on the extracted features.

 #### Baxter Implementation
 After completing a working version of a three object classifier, I began work on enabling Baxter to recognize and pick up objects from the table in front of him.
 To interface with Baxter, I used the Robot Operating System (ROS) in multiple python scripts.
-One script activated the camera in Baxter's hand performed object recognition on each of the three sections of the image and published the location and name of each object as a message.
-Then a second script sends a desired object message which is read by a third script which moves Baxter's arm to the location of the object and picks it up.
+One node activates the camera in Baxter's hand, performs object recognition on each of the three sections of the image, and publishes the location and name of each object as a message.
+Then a second node sends a desired object message which is read by a third node which moves Baxter's arm to the location of the object and picks it up.
 For more specifics of this system, please look at the [README](https://github.com/apollack11/object-recognition) for the repo.

 #### Results
 The results of training on the Final Dataset are shown in the video above.